-10.1 Separation or protection must be provided to Snug Insulation from heat sources such as fire places, heating appliances, flues, chimneys and recessed luminaires.
-Refer to Part 7 of NZBC Acceptable Solution C/AS1 to C/AS6 and NZBC Verification Method C/VM1.
+10.1 Separation or protection must be provided to Temper Guard Insulation from heat sources such as fireplaces, heating appliances, flues, chimneys and recessed luminaires.
+Part 7 of NZBC Acceptable Solution C/AS1 and C/AS2, and NZBC Verification Method C/VM1 provide methods for separation and protection of combustible materials from heat sources.